hybridsjs/hybrids/docs/component-model/localization.md

 });
 ```

-The main `<app-root>` component will be rendered after the translation is loaded, so the first templates compilation will be invoked after the messages are added to the dictionary.
+The main `<app-root>` component will be rendered after the translations are loaded, so the first template compilation will be invoked after the messages are added to the dictionary.
 However, the `<app-loader>` must not contain messages, as they will not be translated.

 ### Custom Function

-For a custom translation method, or integration with third party libraries, pass a custom function to the `localize` function.
+For a custom translation method, or integration with third-party libraries, pass a custom function to the `localize` function.

 ```typescript
 localize(translate: function, options?: object): void